Sweeteners - sugars

 - Men should get no more than 150 calories per day from sugar (about 9 teaspoons of sugar).

-The Dietary Guidelines for Americans also recommends limiting added sugars.
+The Dietary Guidelines for Americans also recommends limiting added sugars to no more than 10% of your calories per day.
 Some ways to reduce your intake of added sugars include:

 - Drink water instead of regular soda, "vitamin-type" water, sports drinks, coffee drinks, and energy drinks.

 - Eat less candy and sweet desserts such as ice cream, cookies, and cakes.

 There is currently no daily recommendation for the naturally occurring sugars found in milk and fruit products, but too much of any sugar can have negative effects on your health.
 It is important to have a balanced diet.